mostafa-meerzad/automated-testing/Notes.md

 - cheap to write, you can write more test in less time
 - execute fast, you can execute a lot of unit-test in less time
-- doesn't give a lot of confidence, because your are testing your app without it's external dependencies it doesn't give confidence of your application working properly.
+- doesn't give a lot of confidence, because you are testing your app without it's external dependencies it doesn't give confidence of your application working properly.

 ### Integration Tests